Gruber

 Contents

-• HTTP — quickly define server endpoints
+• HTTP — quickly create server endpoints

-• Configuration — specify exactly how to configure your application
+• Configuration — declaratively configure your application

 About